-Audit Policy Options Recommended 5 1 Settings Audit account logon events Success, Failure Tracks user logon events on other computers in which the local computer was Ouccess, Failure used to authenticate the account.
+Audit Policy Options Recommended Settings Audit account logon events Success, Failure Tracks user logon events on other computers in which the local computer was Success, railure used to authenticate the account.
 Audit account management Success, Failure Tracks changes to the Security Account database (i.e., when accounts are created, changed, or deleted).
 Audit directory service access No auditing Audits users' access to Active Directory objects that have their system access (workstations and control list (SACL) defined.
-This option is similar to Audit Object Access except that it only applies to Active Directory objects and not files and registry objects. member servers) Since this option only applies to Active Directory objects and hot mes and registry objects.
-Failure (domain workstations and member servers. controllers) oonalohoio) Audit logon events Success, Failure Tracks users who have logged on or off, or made a network connection.
-Also , records the type of logon requested (interactive, network, or service).
+This option is similar to Audit Object Access except member servers) that it only applies to Active Directory objects and not files and registry objects.
+Since this option only applies to Active Directory, it has no meaning on Failure (domain workstations and member servers. controllers) Audit logon events Success, Failure Tracks users who have logged on or off, or made a network connection.
+Also records the type of logon requested (interactive, network, or service).
 This option differs from "Audit Account Logon Events" in that it records where the logon occurred versus where the logged-on account lives.
 Track failures to record possible unauthorized attempts to break into the system.
 NOTE: The auditing of successful and failed logon events generates a large amount of data.
 Network, service, and user logons are all recorded.
 Auditing of success events is important for tracking users logged on during potential attacks.
 However, if log space is at a premium, at a minimum, failure of logon events should be recorded.
-Failure Audit object access Tracks unsuccessful attempts to access objects (e.g., directories, files, printers).
-Fallure Individual object auditing is not automatic and must be enabled in the object's properties.
+Audit object access Failure Tracks unsuccessful attempts to access objects (e.g., directories, files, printers).
+Individual object auditing is not automatic and must be enabled in the object's properties.
 Audit policy change Success, Failure Tracks changes in security policy, such as assignment of privileges or changes in the audit policy.
 Audit privilege use Failure Tracks unsuccessful attempts to use privileges.
 Privileges indicate rights assigned to Administrators or other power users.
 Tracks all user rights except Bypass Traverse Checking, Debug Programs, Create a Token Object, Replace Process Level Token, Generate Security Audits, Back Up Files and Directories, and Restore Files and Directories.
 NOTE: The Audit use of all user rights including Backup and Restore setting under Security Options will audit those user rights excluded here.
-No Audition Audit process tracking Detailed tracking information for events such as program activation and exits.
-No Auditing This option is useful to record specific events in detail if your system is believed to be under attack.
-0 Audit system events Success.
-Failure Audit system events Success, Failure Success, Failure
+Audit process tracking No Auditing Detailed tracking information for events such as program activation and exits.
+This option is useful to record specific events in detail if your system is believed This option is decide to record specific events in detail if your system is believed 1 to be under attack.
+Success, Failure to be under attack.
+Success, Failure